find your perfect postgrad program

 Most universities in Manchester have specific student accommodation for postgraduate students, like at Manchester Metropolitan University where they have accommodation available for 51 weeks of the year at their Cavendish Place site for those students who have longer postgraduate courses.

-Moyin Kwok completed an MA in Arts Management at the University of Manchester.
-From Hong Kong, she chose Manchester because it is a 'vibrant, affordable city' and she had friends who studied in London who felt that it took time to get used to living in such a busy city, whereas Manchester is more manageable.
+Moyin Kwok is an international student from Hong Kong and completed an MA in Arts Management at the University of Manchester.
+She chose Manchester because it is a “vibrant, affordable city”, and she had friends who studied in London who felt that it took time to get used to living in such a big, busy city, whereas Manchester felt more manageable.

 Manchester has an excellent nightlife – boasting a great music scene with gigs on throughout the city, plus there are plenty of exciting venues to dance the night away.

 If you're looking for something away from the books during the day, then you can head to the shops for a bit of retail therapy, as Manchester is a major shopping destination.
-Alternatively, there is a great range of museums and galleries to choose from too, including the Science & Industry Museum, Manchester Art Gallery and the world’s biggest football museum (National Football Museum).
+Alternatively, there is a great range of museums and galleries to choose from too, including the Science & Industry Museum, Manchester Art Gallery and the world’s biggest football museum, the National Football Museum.

 Tuition fees & costs